The First Wives Club: Box office

-In the United States and Canada, the film opened at number one at the box office, making $18.9 million in its opening weekend over September 20–22, 1996.
-It would remain another two weeks at number one, earning an estimated $42 million within its first month of release, a September record by then.
-Cited as the "sleeper of the year" by The Los Angeles Times, industry sources said that the film clicked with an untargeted group of ticket buyers who were overlooked as studios poured out special effects and loud action films during the summer of 1996.
+In the United States and Canada, the movie opened at number one at the box office, making $18.9 million in its opening weekend over September 20–22, 1996.
+It remained another two weeks at number one, earning an estimated $42 million within its first month of release, a September record by then.
+Industry sources said that the film, cited as the "sleeper of the year" by The Los Angeles Times, clicked with an untargeted group of ticket buyers who were overlooked as studios poured out special effects and loud action films during the summer of 1996.